genropy/genropy_saved/docs/genro/webpage_elements/layout/tabcontainer.rst

     **tabContainer's attributes**:

     * *tabPosition*: define the place of the paneContainer's labels.
 Default value is ``top-h``.
       For all supported possibilities, check the :ref:`tab_tabposition` example

-    * *selected*: Allow to visualize in the :ref:`genro_datastore` the current selected tab as a type-number into a specific folder.
-Default value is ``None``.
+    * *selected*: Allow to specify the pane to visualize.
+You will find in the :ref:`genro_datastore` the current selected tab as a type-number into a specific folder.
+If you don't specify it, then the first pane will be visualized (but in this case you have to pass it as a ``**kwargs``).
 Check the :ref:`tab_selected` example for more information.

     **attributes of the tabContainer's children (paneContainers)**:

-    There aren't particular attributes.
+    * *title*: the title of a pane; it is shown on the relative tab of the pane.

     **commons attributes**: